Ashes in a Bottle Become Popular “Final Journey” For Deceased Loved Ones

 Beverly Smith was naturally distraught when Gordon died suddenly of a brain hemorrhage at 57–just when their “golden years” were coming round the bend.
 As Beverly recalled, “He loved the ocean,” and she “wanted to let him travel a little and let him sail away.”

 Ross sent the bottle back out to sea.
 It was swept southwest back toward Big Pine Cay.
-Next, it was found in July 2013 by Judi Glunz Sydney, co-owner of Glunz Ocean Beach Hotel & Resort in Key Colony Beach, FL.
+Next, Gordon’s ashes in a bottle were found in July 2013 by Judi Glunz Sydney, co-owner of Glunz Ocean Beach Hotel & Resort in Key Colony Beach, FL.

 Judi honored Beverly’s wishes and Ross’s request by sending Gordon back out to sea in a brand new bottle with a new note and an extra dollar bill.